amsa-code/risky/README.md

 =====
 <a href="https://travis-ci.org/amsa-code/risky"><img src="https://travis-ci.org/amsa-code/risky.svg"/></a>

-Note: in active development till Feb 2014 at least.
-Will change lots!

 Tools for analyzing timestamped position data such as vessel position reports from AIS.

 | Subproject         | Description |